farmOS/openlayers/README.md

 Disabling the UI module will not affect your maps, it's just the admin interface, nothing else.

 You can chose the method that you prefer to load the Openlayers library.

-Either through a CDN (CDNJS or jsDelivr), or locally.
+Either through a CDN, or locally.

 By default, Openlayers is configured to use the local library.
-You may also enabled the contrib module [Libraries CDN API](https://www.drupal.org/project/libraries_cdn) to have the library automatically loaded without the need to download anything else.
+You may also enable the contrib module [Libraries CDN API](https://www.drupal.org/project/libraries_cdn) to have the library automatically loaded without the need to download anything else.

 If you want to install it locally, the easiest way to do so is with drush.